This tuning method works for almost any ukulele including soprano, concert and tenor ukuleles.

 How to Tune Your Ukulele by Ear

-You can listen to the pitches as a point of reference for tuning your ukulele.
-If you just want to tune your ukulele to normal or standard tuning, make sure “Standard Tuning (gCEA)” is selected on the tuner.
+To tune your ukulele by ear, listen to the pitches as a point of reference for tuning your ukulele.
+If you have a standard set of ukulele strings, make sure Standard Tuning (gCEA) is selected on the tuner.